minsun-ss/learning-fpgas/README.md

 Aside from the nextpnr issue, the rest of the suites installed fine.

+**Extra note**: part of the install.sh tools includes copying a 53-lattice-ftdi rules to your udev so you don't need sudo to run iceprog.

 # To Run

 yosys should be installed as part of the [OSS suite](https://github.com/YosysHQ/oss-cad-suite-build/?tab=readme-ov-file).
 The tar should be unpacked in /opt/oss-cad-suite.
 To activate the oss-cad-suite: